gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
 |`gitlens.advanced.toggleWhitespace.enabled`|Specifies whether or not to toggle whitespace off then showing blame annotations (*may* be required by certain fonts/themes)
-|`gitlens.advanced.menus`|Specifies which commands will be added to the menus
+|`gitlens.advanced.menus`|Specifies which commands will be added to which menus
 |`gitlens.advanced.caching.enabled`|Specifies whether git output will be cached
 |`gitlens.advanced.caching.maxLines`|Specifies the threshold for caching larger documents
 |`gitlens.advanced.git`|Specifies the git path to use